zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 The term "in-bailiwick" has been replaced with "in-domain" in this version of the document.
 That is to match an update of the MethodsV2 specification ([MethodsV2]) and more details and the definition of the new term "in-domain" can be found there.
-The previous term "out-of-bailiwick" was used as the negation of "in-bailiwick".
+The previous term "out-of-bailiwick" has been replaced by the term "out-of-domain" and was used as the negation of "in-bailiwick".

 Some scenario names still contain the string "OOB" or "IB", which are abbreviations of the old terms.
-They are just part of names.
+They are just parts of names.

 ## Test scenarios